All Episodes

 Shouldn't that be its own red line?

-Obama and Kerry, these guys are trying to take them out and replace them with Islamist Islamic extremists.
+Obama and Kerry, these guys are trying to take them out and replace them with Islamic extremists.

 There are chemical weapons there.

-Well, I would disagree with your correct religion.
+Well, I would disagree with your conclusion.

 I don't think that's what's going to happen.

-This is this people, uh, folks, irresponsible.
+These people, folks, are irresponsible.

 Now, this next is good.